hm-seclab/paper-a-wayf-spec/non-browser-poc/README.md

 ## Client

-You can run the client by executing `./zig-out/bin/authenticator`.
-The POC client will use the first authenticator available via USB.
+You can run the client by executing `./zig-out/bin/client`.
+The PoC client will use the first authenticator available via USB.
+This can either be the virtual authenticator or a modified Solo Hacker.

 ## Example Output